Hearing Tests and Assessments

 Tinnitus isn’t curable, but it is treatable.
 During the appointment your audiologist will obtain a thorough understanding of your specific Tinnitus and how it affects your quality of life.
 They will also assess your hearing, explain results and discuss management options.

-- Puppet in the window (PIWI) testing/ Visual Reinforcement Audiometry (VRA) (6 months to 2 years) – allow 45 minutes
+- Puppet in the window (PIWI) testing/ Visual Reinforcement Audiometry (VRA) (6 months to 2 years - available at selected clinics) – allow 45 minutes

 - Play Audiometry (3-5 years) – duration approx 30 minutes